TrendingTechnology/Interact/README.md

 ## Features

-* Easy to use and approachable API
-* Advanced gestures with a single modifier
 * Drag Views
 * Throw Views
 * Rotate Views
 * Spin Views
 * Resize Views
+* Approachable and easy to use API
+* Access advanced composed gestures with a single `ViewModifier`
 * Physics based velocity and angular velocity animations
 * Quickly add to an existing project with swift package manager